Enable the Google Search Console integration in HubSpot

 Google requires a verification step to confirm you own your site.

-- All HubSpot-hosted websites are verified with Google Search Console automatically through the file verification method.
+• All HubSpot-hosted websites are verified with Google Search Console automatically through the file verification method.
 Each HubSpot-hosted site contains a unique file that's only visible to Google's site verification bot.
-This means after you enable the Google Search Console integration, you'll be ready to start viewing this data in HubSpot.
+This means after you enable the Google Search Console integration, you'll be ready to start viewing this data in HubSpot

-- The hubspotpagebuilder domain requires a page to be published to the domain and the meta tag added to that page in order to be verified with Google Search Console.
+Please note: the hubspotpagebuilder domain requires a page to be published to the domain and the meta tag added to that page in order to be verified with Google Search Console.

 Enable the Google Search Console integration in HubSpot